 D.M.A.
 (Piano Performance) Manhattan School of Music

 Professor Skelton's principal teachers have included John Murphy, Rebecca Penneys, Lillian Freundlich, and Artur Balsam.
-A devoted teacher himself, his own piano students have repeatedly won awards in many international competitions including Hilton Head Island, San Antonio, Cincinnati World, Bartók-Kabalevsky-Prokofieff, Fischoff, Jacob Flier, Iowa, Frinna Awerbuch, Eastman, Missouri Southern, Shreveport-Wideman, Concorso Internazionale di Esecuzione Musicale, Heida Hermanns, New York, Oberlin, Idyllwild, as well as numerous Music Teachers National Association competitions.
+A devoted teacher himself, his own piano students have repeatedly won awards in many national and international competitions including Hilton Head; San Antonio; Cincinnati World; Washington; Bartók-Kabalevsky-Prokofieff; Fischoff; Jacob Flier; Iowa; Frinna Awerbuch; Eastman; Crescendo; Dallas Chamber; Missouri Southern; Los Angeles Liszt; Wideman; Concorso Internazionale di Esecuzione Musicale; Schimmel, Liszt-Garrison; Grieg Festival; Del Rosario; Beethoven Sonata; Ithaca; Piano Arts; Heida Hermanns; Dubois; Schmidbauer; Peabody Mason; Janáček; Seattle; Kingsville; New York; Oberlin; Idyllwild; as well as numerous Music Teachers National Association competitions.
 His former students hold positions of prominence in music schools and conservatories throughout the world.
-He was honored recently by the University of Michigan as the recipient of the prestigious Harold Haugh Award for excellence in studio teaching.
-He has served on the faculties of Manhattan School of Music, Missouri State University, and is currently Professor of Piano and Director of Doctoral Studies in Piano Performance at the University of Michigan.
+He was honored by the University of Michigan as the recipient of the prestigious Harold Haugh Award for excellence in studio teaching.
+He has served on the faculties of Manhattan School of Music, Missouri State University, and is currently professor of Piano and director of Doctoral Studies in Piano Performance at U-M.

 U-M Photo Services